angular/angular/aio/content/guide/schematics.md

 Schematics that are included in the `@schematics/angular` collection are run by default by the commands `ng generate` and `ng add`.
 The package contains named schematics that configure the options that are available to the CLI for `ng generate` sub-commands, such as `ng generate component` and `ng generate service`.
 The subcommands for `ng generate` are shorthand for the corresponding schematic.
-You can specify a particular schematic (or collection of schematics) to generate, using the long form:
+To specify a particular schematic (or collection of schematics) to generate, using the long form:

 <code-example language="bash">
 ng generate my-schematic-collection:my-schematic-name